 The 2.0 Premium and Premium Plus trim levels can be had with either the FWD/CVT or AWD/8-speed auto drivetrain combinations.

 The A6 Premium 3.0 and A6 Premium Plus 3.0 mirror the features of their four-cylinder Premium and Premium Plus counterparts but add the more powerful supercharged V6 motor.

-Prospective A6 owners can deck their cars out with a plethora of cosseting optional features.
+A6 buyers can deck their cars out with a plethora of cosseting optional features.

 The Cold Weather Package includes heated front and rear seats as well as a heated steering wheel.

 A new Black Optic package brings black exterior accents along with 20-inch titanium finish 5-arm rotor design wheels with summer tires.

 An optional Sport Package includes a lower and firmer suspension, a three-spoke steering wheel with flappy paddle shifters and, depending on the trim level, special 18-, 19- or 20-inch wheels.

 The Side Assist Package adds a blind spot monitoring system, power-folding mirrors and a pre safe system that adjusts the front and rear head restraints for maximum support when an imminent collision is detected.

 The Driver Assistance Plus Package bundles together adaptive cruise control, power folding and heated exterior side mirrors with memory and a Topview camera that displays a 360-degree bird's-eye image of the A6's surroundings.
 Also included is Audi pre sense plus, which builds on the first-stage pre sense system by applying full braking power in the event of an unavoidable collision.